 - your contact details on file for seven years following creation of a repair/alteration case, and

 - a copy of your invoice/payment amount/payment date for seven years from the date of the invoice.

 In other cases we’ll store personal information for the periods needed for the purposes for which the information was collected or for which it is to be further processed.
 And sometimes we’ll keep it for longer if we need to by law.
 Otherwise we delete it.

 How to contact us and further details

 Got a question about how we use your information?

-• You can get in touch with our data-protection officer by email email@example.com or write to the address above and mark it for their attention.
+• You can get in touch with our data-protection officer at the address below.

 If you want to make a complaint on how we have handled your personal information, please contact our data protection officer who will investigate the matter and report back to you.
 If you are still not satisfied after our response or believe we are not using your personal information in line with the law, you also have the right to complain to the data-protection regulator in the country where you live or work.
 For the UK, that’s the Information Commissioner.